I’ve been alkalising and running this site for over 11 years now and I’ve learned a LOT about how to get alkaline & stay alkaline.

 Fruits should be treated as a treat, or ’emergency food’.

 Better than a chocolate bar, yes, but the sugar content of fruit makes it actually quite acidifying.
+There are a small number of alkaline fruits which I eat a TON of, but most you’d think of (banana, oranges, pineapple etc.) are acid forming.

 You really need to avoid all sugar as much as possible, whether it is fructose, sucrose, glucose (anything ending in -ose).